ryanruff/ryanruff_web/content/project/cariedaway/index.md

 #   Otherwise, set `slides = ""`.
 slides: example
 ---
-Here at RASH Lab, we are committed to providing evidence-based frameworks for the development, monitoring, and dissemination of novel approaches to oral health education, prevention, and disease control in the Americas and globally.
-We engage in education, research, and scholarly exchange on behalf of three principal aims:

-1. To provide technical cooperation in designing novel effective and efficient surveillance systems for oral diseases, conditions and behaviors that measure disease burden, quality of life, and intervention impact

-2. To develop and disseminate research for the prevention/control of oral diseases across the lifespan.

-3. To develop educational content for the prevention and control of oral diseases among seniors and the elderly by primary healthcare professionals working in community and health centers.

-The CariedAway project is a multi-state caries prevention program focused on innovative approaches to school-based caries prevention.
+The CariedAway project is a multi-state initiative focused on innovative approaches to school-based caries prevention.
 From 2018-2023, we conducted a pragmatic randomized clinical trial within the CariedAway network, with primary results demonstrating that (1) an alternative minimally-invasive treatment—silver diamine fluoride—is non-inferior to traditional sealants in the arrest and prevention of dental caries when provided in a school-based program, (2) that registered nurses are equally as effective as hygienists in the provision and results of care using SDF, and that (3) programs improve oral health-related quality of life.
 CariedAway included a diverse study population and robust data collection system, providing care to over 7000 low-income, minority children using proprietary electronic health records and a data coordinating center.

 The richness of the CariedAway data can support multiple additional research opportunities that can further improve upon the design, implementation, and evaluation of school-based dental programs.
-Presently, we are conducting a PCORI-funded research project using the CariedAway trial data to optimize treatment protocols.
+Presently, we are conducting an NIH-funded research project using the CariedAway trial data to optimize treatment protocols.
 Objectives of this project include:

 1. Improve upon program evaluation by estimating the incidence rate of caries over time in the presence of interval-censored data.
 Due to the spacing of treatments, all school-based health programs suffer from interval censoring, where the exact point of disease incidence is unobserved.
 We will utilize two-stage multiple imputation using semi-parametric G-transformation to address this limitation.